MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/public-sector/determine-carry-forward-budget.md

 ## Invoice reductions

-When the *Reduce carry-forward budget when an invoice against a purchase order is reduced with a variance* feature is turned on in your system, you can specify whether each fund should reduce the carry-forward budget when an invoice is reduced, in addition to when a purchase order is reduced or canceled.
+When the *Reduce carry-forward budget when an invoice against a purchase order is reduced with a variance* feature is turned on, you can specify whether each fund should reduce the carry-forward budget when an invoice is reduced, in addition to when a purchase order is reduced or canceled.
 The invoice must be for a purchase order that has carry-forward budget.
 Reductions include price variances, charge variances, and tax variances.
 When a carry-forward purchase order is reduced during invoicing, a variance is created.
 When the invoice is posted, the purchase order encumbrance will be reduced by the amount of the variance.
 The feature will also create the automatic budget adjustment for the amount of the variance.

 When the *Reduce carry-forward budget when an invoice against a purchase order is reduced with a variance* feature is turned off, the carry-forward budget isn't reduced in this scenario.
 Therefore, the remaining carry-forward budget for the amount of the variance is left behind.